o-striuk/generative-adversarial-neural-networks/README.md

 # Description

-These two neural networks generate images using popular datasets — CIFAR-10 and MNIST.
-Architectures are almost the same.
+This neural network generates images using popular datasets — MNIST and CIFAR-10.

 # Modules to Install